 The jeep drove for about 15 minutes and then stopped at the police station in Etzion settlement.
 I was taken to a courtyard where I waited for about 30 minutes.
 An interrogator then took me to a room.

-The interrogator wore a police uniform.
+The interrogator wore an Israeli police uniform.
 He cut off the tie and showed me a document written in Arabic which said I had the right to silence and the right to consult with a lawyer.
 I understood what the document said but I didn’t know any lawyers to call.
 The interrogator called my aunt and told her I was at Etzion.

 The interrogator accused me of throwing stones at soldiers.
 I was scared of the interrogator and decide to confess.
 I told him I did throw stones at soldiers with other boys.
 The interrogation lasted for about an hour.
 After I confessed I was photographed and fingerprinted.
-I was then taken into a courtyard where I was tied as before.
+I was then taken to a courtyard where I was tied as before.
 I was also blindfolded.
 I remained there for about three hours before I was shackled and handcuffed and put in the back of a troop carrier.

 The carrier drove for about 30 minutes and then stopped at the police station in the settlement of Kiryat Arba.
 At Kiryat Arba I was taken to see a doctor.
 The doctor removed the handcuffs and the blindfold and examined me.
 When the doctor was finished I was handcuffed and taken into the back of a troop carrier where I sat on a seat.
-The carrier drove for about one-and-a-half hours before it stopped at Ofer prison.
+The carrier drove for about one-and-a-half hours before it stopped at Ofer prison, near Jerusalem.
 It was just after midnight.